rudischmitz71/blahblah/README.md

 - Then convert to csv and display it in Wordpress on the locally attached TV.

-All these builds involve using Raspbian on a Raspberry Pi.
+This involves using Raspbian on a Raspberry Pi.
 The device is then modified to behave as digital signage.
 Nothing but the content is displayed on the screen.
 Also there is no kiosk service to pay for.
-It’s Raspbian so it’s fairly secure and doesn’t drop out being maintained like the other pi based digital signage setups.
+It’s Raspbian so it’s fairly secure and doesn’t drop out being maintained like the other Pi based digital signage setups.

 Hardware Items you will need:
 - Raspberry Pi4 device with 8GB of RAM.